Onchain Attribution: Track Web3 Users from Click to Conversion

 The bigger problem?
 These tools can't connect the dots between offchain activity and onchain conversions.
 A user might click your campaign link, browse your app, and then complete a swap—but traditional analytics can't trace that journey from click to transaction.
 This creates a blind spot in understanding your true marketing ROI.

-Without this connection, you're left guessing which campaigns actually drive value versus which ones just generate clicks.
+Without solving these problems, you're left guessing which campaigns actually drive value versus which ones just generate clicks.

 How Onchain Attribution Works